UjjwalSharma1244/Python/README.md

 b).
 Find Minimum distance between two elements in array using python with explanation

 c).
 Find majority elements in array in python

+d).
+Find a Fixed Point (Value equal to index) in a given array in Python